 Keyboard isn't working

-If your K400r isn't working, the problem is likely a lost connection.
-The connection between the keyboard and the Unifying receiver can be lost for several reasons, such as:
+If your system is Bluetooth-capable and the keyboard isn't working, the problem is likely a lost connection.
+The connection between the K780 keyboard and the computer or tablet can be lost for several reasons, such as:

-- Radio frequency (RF) interference from other sources, such as:
+- Radio frequency (RF) interference from other wireless devices, such as:

 - Wireless speakers